rhel-labs/instruqt/image-mode-day2/02-switch-an-image/assignment.md

 With more sophisticated tools than available in this lab environment, the flexibility afforded by tags can be very powerful.

-With our updated images, we need to push them to the registry to make them available for use.
+We need to push our updated images to the registry to make them available for use.
 Notice that the `dev` tagged image only copies a config layer since all of the other layers are identical to the `v2` image.

 ```bash,run
 podman push [[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]/test-bootc:v2